janieqing/python-basics/README.md

-# Python Basics
+# Python Basics Lesson
-An outline for Girls Who Code - Free Coding Workshop for Kids teaching Python Basics.
+A lesson outline for Girls Who Code - Free Coding Workshop for Kids teaching Python Basics.

 ### Python History
   * Python is a programming language that can be used to: build websites,  automate tasks, and more!